FIVE JEWELS OF WISDOM

 would have them do unto you' [Luke 6:31].

-Now, some are mindful of what they say, but others still say unkind and
+Now, some are mindful of what they say, but other people still say

-hurtful things to them.
-This brings us to the most important area of karmic
+unkind and hurtful things to them.
+This brings us to the most important area of

-activity: the thoughts we think.
-Cruel thoughts about others are as bad as
+karmic activity: the thoughts we think.
+Cruel thoughts about others are as bad

 consequences of our thoughts, words, and deeds.
 Karma is unerring in all